YongweiChe/YongweiChe/README.md

 ### Hi there, I'm Yongwei 👋
-- 🎵 I’m currently working on Counterpoint Checker, a counterpoint/chorale auto-grader for introductory music theory classes
+- 🎵 I’m working on Counterpoint Checker, a counterpoint/chorale auto-grader for introductory music theory classes
-- 🌱 I’m currently learning about cryptocurrencies and methods to estimate their energy consumption
+- 🏓 I’m making a Computer Vision based Automated Ping Pong Referee
-- 🏓 I’m currently making a Computer Vision based Automated Ping Pong Referee
+- 🌱 I’m learning about cryptocurrencies and methods to estimate their energy consumption

 - 📫 How to reach me: yongweic@princeton.edu
 - 😄 Pronouns: he/him